 If you are truly serious about making IQ gains, you need to watch your health carefully.
 Diet and proper rest will all play an important role in how fast and how much your intelligence will actually increase.
 Health is important because it affects your whole body, not just one part or another.
 If one part of your body is sick or unhealthy, then your whole body suffers.
-Improper diet, insufficient rest, recreational drugs, and even multitasking can all very negatively impact brain performance and IQ levels.
+Improper diet, insufficient rest, recreational drugs, low fitness levels and even multitasking can all very negatively impact brain performance and IQ levels.

 The Complete Guide to Genius Review

 It seems hard to find much about the original author of The Complete Guide to Genius (which I will also sometimes refer to as the Guide).
 Rumor has it that he was an average Joe with an IQ of about 100.
 In order to overcome his low IQ he did a lot of research and experimented with many different techniques.
 He sorted what worked from what didn’t, while taking himself to an IQ of 195.
 He then put everything he learned into the Guide.
 Whether this is all true or not, I cannot say!

 Several years later, and there is a whole team of people now behind the Guide, over at geniusintelligence.com.
 Over the years they have updated and improved it, keeping up with the new research as well as the feedback from its users.
 Because of this, they claim the exercises they teach are the best and newest ones known to increase IQ in the fastest time possible.

 Of the 21 techniques in the Guide, some tackle IQ more directly, such as Image Streaming and its more advanced forms, while others focus on individual aspects of intelligence such as concentration or memory, while indirectly increasing IQ.